Goodnotes 6.5 update: iPadOS 18 integration

 Add Space

 The coolest feature, by far, is adding space in the middle of sentences.
 This has been one of the top requested features in the digital note-taking community.
 Goodnotes is the second third-party app to bring this feature, after OneNote.
 But Goodnotes’ approach is slightly different.
-It is limited to the handwriting box and page; a limitation you don’t get in Apple Notes and OneNote.
-Another limitation in Goodnotes is that; you can’t remove the space once you’ve added it.
+It is limited to the handwriting box and page; a limitation you don’t get in Apple Notes or OneNote.
+Another limitation in Goodnotes is that you can’t remove the space once you’ve added it.
 You can only adjust the space while you’re still adding.
 That can cause problems when you create too much space, but, cut and paste should easily fix that for you.
 Apple Notes doesn’t have a problem removing space you’ve added.
 Even when it’s buggy like mine.

 Math Assist vs. Math Notes

 Now, let us test the mathematical capabilities of the two apps.
 Apple Notes calls it Math Notes, while Goodnotes calls it Math Assist.
 I am going with Goodnotes on this one.
 Math Assist makes more sense.
-Goodnotes also has some great maths problems that we can use.
+Goodnotes also has some great samples that we can use.
 Let’s see which app solves them better.

 My first two questions got no feedback, and when I failed to get anything for the simple calculation in Goodnotes, I switched back to a normal notebook.
 And we made some progress.

-Goodnotes recognises the math problems better than Apple Notes.
+Goodnotes recognises math problems better than Apple Notes.
 Math Notes has been buggy for a couple of weeks now, so much that we are considering quitting beta testing.
 How can the app fail to recognise an equal sign?!
 Goodnotes appears to support more math functions, but it could just be that they chose to present it better.
 Only time will tell, as we put the feature through its paces.
 Apple Notes supports graphs, a feature we haven’t seen in Goodnotes 6.5.

 It is interesting to know who these math features are targeting.
 Students?
 I should think not because then there is no point going to school.
 Teachers, maybe.
 But most of them already know all this.
 So, they wouldn’t be teaching.
 Engineers?
 These don’t seem nearly complex enough for that either.
 I imagine there are some powerful engineering software that makes all this look like a joke.
 If you’ve found the AI math tools useful for work, without trying to cheat any system, please let us know.
 We are really curious to know.